ga-curriculum/responsive-design-v2/media-queries/README.md

 - Desktop: 768px - 1199px
 - Large desktop: 1200px+

 While the above values are good general guidelines, it's important to recognize that desktop users can resize their browser window to any width.
 Also, nothing stops a phone manufacturer from making a phone that doesn't conform to the above rules.
-For example the iPhone 15 Pro Max has a viewport width of over 800 pixels in landscape orientation, putting it firmly into our supposed desktop viewport territory.
+For example, the iPhone 16 Pro Max has a viewport width of over 800 pixels in landscape orientation, putting it firmly in our supposed desktop viewport territory.

 Therefore, you should focus your energy on making breakpoints that make sense for your application, and you should always choose breakpoints based on a site's content.